Previous AAPD Paul G. Hearne Emerging Leader Award Recipients

 Past award recipients include:

 Lydia X. Z. BrownLydia X. Z. Brown is an advocate, organizer, and writer whose work has largely focused on violence against multiply-marginalized disabled people, especially institutionalization, incarceration, and policing.
 They have worked to advance transformative change through organizing in the streets, writing legislation, conducting anti-ableism workshops, testifying at regulatory and policy hearings, and disrupting institutional complacency everywhere from the academy to state agencies and the nonprofit-industrial complex.
 At present, Lydia serves as founding board member of the Alliance for Citizen-Directed Services, a member of the National Disability Leadership Alliance’s task force on racism in disability advocacy, stakeholder representative to the Massachusetts One Care Implementation Council overseeing health care for Medicaid/Medicare dually-eligible individuals, and board member of the Autism Women’s Network.
 In collaboration with E. Ashkenazy and Morénike Giwa-Onaiwu, Lydia is the lead editor and visionary behind All the Weight of Our Dreams, the first-ever anthology of writings and artwork by autistic people of color, published by the Autism Women’s Network in June 2017.
 Most recently, Lydia has designed and teaches a course on critical disability theory, public policy, and intersectional social movements as a Visiting Lecturer at Tufts University’s Experimental College, beginning in Fall 2016.
 Lydia is a past Holley Law Fellow at the National LGBTQ Task Force, where they focused on reproductive justice and disability rights policy issues, and past Patricia Morrissey Disability Policy Fellow at the Institute for Educational Leadership, where they focused on employment opportunities for people with significant disabilities.
 Lydia also worked for the Autistic Self Advocacy Network for several years as part of the national public policy team, where Lydia worked on various issues relating to criminal justice and disability, healthcare disparities and service delivery models, and research and employment disparities.
 From 2015-2017, Lydia also served as Chairperson of the Massachusetts Developmental Disabilities Council, and from 2014-2016, as Co-President of TASH New England.
 In 2014, Lydia also co-founded the Washington Metro Disabled Students Collective, an all-grassroots, cross-disability organization committed to intersectional peer education, support, and political organizing.
 Lydia has been honored by the White House, the Washington Peace Center, the National Council on Independent Living, the Disability Policy Consortium of Massachusetts, and the National Association for Law Placement/Public Service Jobs Directory.
 In 2015, Pacific Standard named Lydia a Top 30 Thinker under 30, and Mic named Lydia to its inaugural list of 50 impactful leaders, cultural influencers, and breakthrough innovators.
 Their work has been featured in various places, including Addressing Ableism: Philosophical Meditations via Disability Studies; Religion, Disability, and Interpersonal Violence; Barriers & Belonging: Personal Narratives of Disability; The Asian American Literary Review; Feminist Perspectives on Orange is the New Black; Criptiques; Torture in Healthcare Settings; QDA: A Queer Disability Anthology; Films for the Feminist Classroom; Tikkun; Disability Intersections; Black Girl Dangerous; hardboiled magazine; POOR Magazine; The Washington Post; Sojourners; and The Establishment.
 Lydia is now a Public Interest Law Scholar at Northeastern University School of Law, and occasionally blogs at Autistic Hoya.
 Lydia is also a past participant in AAPD’s Summer Internship Program, class of 2013, through which they interned at the Public Defender Service for the District of Columbia.
 With the 2018 AAPD Paul G. Hearne Emerging Leader Award, Lydia plans to establish a community/peer empowerment fund in partnership with the Autism Women’s Network to award micro-grants to autistic people of color seeking support for education, professional development, art, health and safety, and community organizing.
-Watch a video about Lydia and their work.

 Emily Ladau is a passionate disability rights activist, writer, speaker, and digital communications consultant whose career began at the age of 10, when she appeared on several episodes of Sesame Street to educate children about her life with a physical disability.
 A native of Long Island, New York, Emily graduated with a B.A. in English from Adelphi University in 2013.
 In 2017, she was named as one of Adelphi’s 10 Under 10 Young Alumni, which recognizes alumni who have achieved exceptional career and personal accomplishments before even celebrating their 10-year Adelphi reunion.
 She is dedicated to harnessing the powers of communication and social media as tools for people of all abilities to become informed and engaged about disability and social justice issues.
 Emily works with Concepts, Inc., supporting key U.S. Department of Labor Office of Disability Employment Policy initiatives.
 She is also the Editor in Chief of the Rooted in Rights Blog, a platform focused on amplifying authentic stories and perspectives on disability rights issues.
 Additionally, she runs a business through which she both manages and provides consultation services regarding online presence and communications for disability-related organizations.
 Her writing has been published on websites including The New York Times, SELF, Salon, Vice, and Huffington Post, and much of her work can be found on her website, Words I Wheel By.
 Emily serves as the first Youth-at-Large Member of the National Council on Independent Living board.
 She was also a former intern in AAPD’s 2013 Summer Internship Program, through which she interned at the Association of University Centers on Disabilities (AUCD).
 All of Emily’s activism is driven by her firm belief that if we want the world to be accessible to people with all types of disabilities, we must make ideas and concepts surrounding disability accessible to the world.
 Follow her on Twitter at @emily_ladau.
 With the 2018 AAPD Paul G. Hearne Emerging Leader Award, Emily plans to establish a Disabled Writers Fellowship through Rooted in Rights to provide mentorship opportunities for emerging writers with disabilities that will empower them to hone their writing skills and contribute their work to the disability rights movement.
 Watch a video about Emily and her work.